White German Chocolate Cake with Cheesecake Center Recipe – Decadent Fusion Dessert

 • Incorporate Egg Whites: Whip egg whites until stiff peaks form, then gently fold them into the batter without deflating.

-• Bake: Divide batter into two greased 8-inch cake pans and bake at 350°F for 25-30 minutes or until a toothpick comes out clean.
+• Bake: Divide batter into two greased cake pans and bake at 350°F for 25-30 minutes.

 • Assemble and Bake the Cake